 A pre-release article will underpin one exam question.
-All three papers will be taken at the end of the course for first assessment in summer 2026.
+All three papers will be taken at the end of the course for first assessment in summer 2020.
 They each have the same weighting.

-Science Practical Endorsement -CPAC specific competency in a range of practical skills across 18 practicals will be assessed internally by the teacher and a pass or fail awarded.
+Science Practical Endorsement - specific competency in a range of practical skills will be assessed internally by the teacher and a pass or fail awarded.
 The Endorsement will not contribute to the overall grade for this qualification.

 GCSE Biology grade 6 or GCSE Combined Science grades 7-7.
-(A grade 6 in English and Mathematics is essential).
+(A grade 6 in English and Mathematics is essential.)